 18 6 intermittent fastings

 Intermittent fasting 18 6 is a type of fasting where you eat within a six-hour window and fast for the other 18 hours.
-18 6 intermittent fastings can be a great way to lose weight and feel great.
+18 6 intermittent fasting can be a great way to lose weight and feel great.
 It has been shown to improve insulin sensitivity, reduce inflammation, and improve brain function.
-18 6 intermittent fastings may also help protect against cancer and Alzheimer’s disease.
+18 6 intermittent fasting may also help protect against cancer and Alzheimer’s disease.